CSC207-UofT/course-project-aarves/phase2/progress_report.md

 ### Locations ###

 Across both types of locations, general information such as name and address are provided.
+See the major decisions section for details of the final implementation.

 | Location-type | Information-shown                                                                                          |
 |---------------|------------------------------------------------------------------------------------------------------------|